lukeasrodgers/rust-nc/README.md

 # rust-nc

-`nc` in rust, as a learning exercise.
+Toy `nc` implemenation in rust, as a learning exercise.
+Nowhere near feature complete.

+Uses [mio](https://github.com/carllerche/mio) (in probably misguided and/or wrong ways).

 Currently implemented:

-* listen for connection, read & write to stdout
+* listen for connection, read/write from STDIN and socket
+* connect to listener, read/write from STDIN and socket
-* write to connection, hackily terminate when other end closes socket
+* terminate when other side closes connection

+Licensed under MIT license.
+See LICENCE.